anmmashud/anmmashud.github.io/_projects/Blinkit_Grocery_Analysis_Excel.md

 ---
 layout: page
-title: BlinkIT Grocery Analysis Excel
+title: BlinkIT - Grocery Analysis in Excel

-description: To conduct a comprehensive analysis of `Blinkit's` `sales performance`, `customer satisfaction`, and `inventory distribution` to identify key insights and `opportunities for optimization` using various `KPIs` and `visualizations` in `Excel`.
+description: To conduct a comprehensive analysis of Blinkit's sales performance, customer satisfaction, and inventory distribution to identify key insights and opportunities for optimization using various KPIs and visualizations in Excel.
 img: assets/img/12.jpg
 importance: 1
 category: Excel